- Household Items

 Mandatory or Court-ordered Community Service for teenagers and for adults may also be completed at Daystar.

-Whether it is voluntary or mandatory community service hours that need to be completed, the volunteers must arrive and aptly perform work during the mutually agreed dates and times.
+Whether it is voluntary or mandatory community service, the volunteers must arrive on time and aptly perform work during the mutually agreed dates and times.

-Anyone who volunteers at Daystar Life Center is invited to the annual dinner held in January.
-We thank everyone who contributed any time and work at Daystar or towards its mission or operations.
-Each volunteer may bring a guest to this free dinner, which includes a program presented by the Executive Director, featuring the Pastoral Director and every year a different guest speaker from the community.
-The next dinner will be held at:
+Anyone who volunteers at Daystar Life Center is invited to this annual banquet.
+It is one way we like to thank everyone who contributed any time and work at Daystar or towards its mission or operations.
+Each volunteer may bring a guest to this free event, which includes a program presented by the Executive Director, featuring the Pastoral Director, and usually a guest speaker from the community.